Zvezda (ISS module)

 Zvezda heads into orbit aboard a Proton launch vehicle on 12 July 2000.

 Expedition 43 crew celebrate a birthday in Zvezda module, 2015.

-Zvezda, also known as the Zvezda Service Module, is a module of the International Space Station (ISS).
+Zvezda, (Звезда) also known as the Zvezda Service Module, is a module of the International Space Station (ISS).
 It was the third module launched to the station, and provided all of the station's life support systems, some of which are supplemented in the US Orbital Segment (USOS), as well as living quarters for two crew members.
 It is the structural and functional center of the Russian Orbital Segment (ROS), which is the Russian part of the ISS.
 Crew assemble here to deal with emergencies on the station.

 The module was manufactured in the USSR by Energia, with major sub-contracting work by GKNPTs Khrunichev.
 Zvezda was launched on a Proton launch vehicle on 12 July 2000, and docked with the Zarya module on 26 July 2000 at 01:45 UTC.
-It is a descendant of the Salyut programme's.